 This pollution is a relatively new phenomenon and is caused by the increasing use of huge quantities of plastic micro-particles in cosmetics, including facial scrubs.
 The micro-particles are used as a low-cost abrasive to gently exfoliate skin.
 The facial scrubs are washed off the skin and go down the drain with the waste water.
 Because these plastic particles are so small – typically between 5-500 microns – they are not removed from the waste water by conventional sewage treatment plants, and so remain in the treated water and are discharged into the sea.
 Worst of all, the particles then remain floating in the sea for many years because they are made from low-cost conventional plastics that don’t biodegrade.

-Using the ioLight high resolution portable microscope we can easily see these nasty particles:
+Using the ioLight high resolution portable microscope to perform field microscopy we can easily see these nasty particles:

 The picture shows that this facial scrub (made by a very well known cosmetics company) contains several different sizes of rough plastic micro-particles.
 The large particles are roughly 0.5mm in size and visible to the naked eye, whereas the smallest particles are 5-10 µm and are invisible without a pocket microscope.
 It is these tiny fragments that are causing so many problems since they are easily eaten by fish and other marine life, but they are too small for the digestive system to excrete and so they build up in the animal causing harm.